 Female Stereotypes – Part 1

-Interestingly, roughly a third of all users have bathroom pictures – which may seem odd until you consider that there are over one million hashtagged bathroom selfies on Instagram.
+Interestingly, roughly a third of all users have bathroom pictures in the online dating profile examples– which may seem odd until you consider that there are over one million hashtagged bathroom selfies on Instagram.

 Female Stereotypes – Part 2

 Our second set of data looks at female swipe dating app users in Denver, Los Angeles, Miami, and Philadelphia.
 Of course, pictures of users at the beach are far more common in places like Miami and LA.
-Americans just seem to like the beach in general – 58 million of them made a visit at some point in 2010 alone.
+Americans just seem to like the beach for a first date in general – 58 million of them made a visit at some point in 2010 alone.

 While there’s no beach close for them to enjoy, women in Denver seem to be hitting the pool a lot for their selfies – with as many as 68 percent of them having swimsuit photos in their profiles.
 That is unless they’re just hanging out at home in bikinis…which isn’t impossible.

 Our next set of data turns to the other sex in Atlanta, Austin, Boston and Chicago.
 As before, these are blatantly stereotypical masculine traits – which seem to hold up pretty well.

 One of the more shocking (or not) things here is just how many men are flashing their beards for the camera.
 A full 91 percent – almost every male swipe dating app user with great profiles in the city – sports facial hair in Atlanta.